Perl code & consulting for the GUI. (B4)

 python3-setuptools, which triggers the APT hook for ASP, which depends on

 tailslib to be available already.

-#12 Updated by intrigeri about 1 year ago
+#12 Updated by intrigeri almost 2 years ago

 - Assignee changed from intrigeri to sajolida